 Museum Restoration

-It has now been confirmed that Topsham Museum, including the Tea Room and Garden, will be closed for several months while it undergoes extensive repair works.
-Work started late last year to replace the external render revealed substantial problems with the structure of the building.
+Topsham Museum, including the Tea Room and Garden, will be closed for several months while it undergoes extensive repair works.
+Work late last year to replace the external render revealed substantial problems with the structure of the building.
 These pictures of two of the roof trusses and of a floor joist give some idea of the problems that have been discovered.

 Museum President, Rachel Nichols, said: “We’re extremely grateful to the council for taking such care with the building, which is of huge historic interest.
 It was built in 1688 and left to the council in 1983 to hold in trust as a museum for the people of Topsham.